-The UC Irvine Program in Nursing Science offers a course of study leading to the doctor of philosophy (PhD) degree.
+The UC Irvine School of Nursing offers a course of study leading to the doctor of philosophy (PhD) degree.
 The purpose of the PhD in Nursing Science is to:

-As a PhD graduate of the UC Irvine Program in Nursing Science, you will be equipped to advance the science of nursing as well as to address the critical shortage of nursing faculty with PhDs.
+As a PhD graduate of the UC Irvine School of Nursing, you will be equipped to advance the science of nursing as well as to address the critical shortage of nursing faculty with PhDs.

 The program aims to prepare nurse scientists with expertise in clinical-translational research methods to develop new knowledge that will enhance the health of individuals, groups, communities and populations.